wanaaaa/Database-Table-Design-HW/readme.md

 - Draw a diagram of at least 3 tables as described above
 - Include table names, column names, and data type for each column
+- Specify a *primary key* for each table (this could be a real-world value like social security number, but more often it is just an integer that is simply incremented as rows are added so that each row has a unique value)

 **Bonus:**
 - Add more tables
-- Indicate the relationships between tables
+- Specify the relationships between tables (do they share any fields in common that you can use to link them together?)
-- Indicate which columns are primary keys and which are foreign keys (bonus because we haven't discussed this concept yet)
+- Indicate which columns are *foreign keys* (bonus because we haven't discussed this concept yet)

 #### Deliverable